-One of the best sources of information on pole barn homes is from someone who has been-there-done-that.
+One of the best sources of information these homes is from someone who has been-there-done-that.
 That includes real advice from real pole barn home owners, builders and people who love this style of housing.
-Indeed, you can find social media groups like our Barndominium Living Facebook group filled with home ideas from pole barn and barndominium home owners, pole barn home pictures and other useful information.
-Another fantastic source of information on pole barn homes is our Facebook page and Pinterest page with hundreds of inspirational ideas you can browse on the go.
+Indeed, you can find social media groups like our Barndominium Living Facebook group filled with home ideas from pole barn and barndominium home owners, pictures and other useful information.
+Another fantastic source of information is our Facebook page and Pinterest page with hundreds of inspirational ideas you can browse on the go.

 Freaquently Asked Questions (FAQs)

 How much does a pole barn home cost?
-Are pole barn homes cheaper?
+Are these homes cheaper?

-The cost of building a pole barn home will vary greatly depending on where you live and the options chosen.
-However, many pole barn homes are less expensive than traditionally built homes.
-This is because there is the option of using a kit and, metal pole barn homes use materials that are less expensive.
-In any event, the price of a pole barn home starts at around $35,000 (a very basic and small one) and goes up from there up to even millions of dollars.
+The cost of building this type of home will vary greatly depending on where you live and the options chosen.
+However, many barn homes are less expensive than traditionally built homes.
+This is because there is the option of using a kit and, metal barn homes use materials that are less expensive.
+In any event, the price of a barn home starts at around $35,000 (a very basic and small one) and goes up from there up to even millions of dollars.
 What we have seen so far in the industry, is a typical 2,400 sq. ft. barn home could cost around $300,000 to $400,000 on average.
-Additionally, you can find preowned, pole barn houses for sale through online real estate sites and save even more money as these tend to cost less and you’d save a lot of time and energy.
+Additionally, you can find preowned, barn houses for sale through online real estate sites and save even more money as these tend to cost less and you’d save a lot of time and energy.